-- safeState : Mode [] The safe modes identified for the SafetyGoal - requirement : Requirement [1..] - derivedFrom : HazardousEvent [1..]
-The HazardousEvent which the SafetyGoal shall address
+- requirement : Requirement [1..] - derivedFrom : HazardousEvent [1..]

+The HazardousEvent which the SafetyGoal shall address.

 SafetyGoal represents a safety Goal according to ISO26262.
 Requirements define the SafetyGoal, and HazardousEvents identify the responsibility of each SafetyGoal.
 HazardClassification defines the integrity classification of the SafetyGoal, and safeStates may be defined through associated Modes.